 The ICHIM Program

-This year we will again examine major trends, novel research frontiers, and possible futures.
-Best practices, innovative policies, disruptive technologies and radical business plans will be promoted and critiqued.
-And as always, economics, law, and public policy will be visited afresh.
+This year we again examined major trends, novel research frontiers, and possible futures.
+Best practices, innovative policies, disruptive technologies and radical business plans were promoted and critiqued.
+And as always, economics, law, and public policy were visited afresh.

-See the Final Program on-line, including all papers.
-There are three full days of Sessions, Briefings and other Interactions.
-Download the Final Program (PDF).
+See the Final Program, including all papers; full days of Sessions, Briefings and other Interactions.

-The ICHIM Program is selected through peer-review by an International Program Committee.
+The ICHIM Program was selected through peer-review by an International Program Committee.

-The language of ICHIM07 is English.
-Simultaneous French-language translation will be available for all plenaries and one strand of sessions.
+The language of ICHIM07 was English.
+Simultaneous French-language translation was available for all plenaries and one strand of sessions.

 Scholarships and Volunteers